VG-Xezo/AnswerMe/README.md

 ### Other

-You can find a working online example hostend with Netlify, Heroku, and Mongodb Atlas [here](https://answerme.netlify.app/ "Live Example").
+You can find a working online example hosted with Netlify, Heroku, and Mongodb Atlas [here](https://answerme.netlify.app/ "Live Example").